-To avoid this, simply learn to cook like chefs, then you’ll rarely feel like going on dinners or grabbing that everyday pizza slice on the way to work.
+To avoid this, simply learn to cook like a chef, and then you’ll rarely feel like going on dinners or grabbing that everyday pizza slice on the way to work.

-YouTube is your beginner’s guide to learn Cooking.
-Once you’ve browsed and practised a bunch of recipes on YouTube, find paid courses (online or offline) to learn professional cooking skills and recipes.
+YouTube is your beginner’s guide to learning Cooking.
+Once you’ve browsed and practiced a bunch of recipes on YouTube, find paid courses (online or offline) to learn professional cooking skills and recipes.

 I’m not suggesting you restrict eating outdoors, once a month is fine but don’t overdo it.